Mesh Augmentation of LoRaWAN-based IoT Networks: System Overview

 \section{System Overview}

-The LIMA system consists of two kinds of devices, a \textit{LIMA Router (LR)} and \textit{LIMA Gateway (LG)}.
-Both LR and LG have a single LoRa interface for communication amongst themselves and with \textit{End Devices (ED)}.
+As illustrated in Figure~\ref{fig:sys_overview} the LIMA system consists of a \textit{LIMA Router (LR)} and a LIMA Gateway (LG).
+Both LR and LG have a single LoRa interface for communication amongst themselves and with (unmodified) \textit{End Devices (ED)}.
 There could be several LRs placed in the area of deployment.
-An LG in addition has an Internet interface and communicates with the \textit{Network Server (NS)}.
-In our prototype, both an LG and LR are built using software modifications to a commercial LoRaWAN Gateway.
+An LG is modified LoRaWAN gateway and communicates with the \textit{Network Server (NS)} via an Internet interface.

 There may be one or more LGs, but typically just a few.
 LRs and LGs run the LIMA routing and tunneling protocol to form a self-organizing mesh network to convey messages over multiple “LIMA hops” from/to end devices.
-An LR that receives a raw LoRaWAN message from an ED is called the \textit{uplink entry LR} for that ED; similarly, an LR that sends a raw LoRaWAN message to an ED is called the \textit{downlink exit LR} for that ED -- this is typically the same as the uplink entry LR, but could be different.
-The architecture is illustrated in Figure~\ref{fig:sys_overview} for use as a ready reference for the remainder of this section.
+An LR that receives a raw LoRaWAN message from an ED is called the \textit{uplink entry LR} for that ED; similarly, an LR that sends a raw LoRaWAN message to an ED is called the \textit{downlink exit LR} for that ED.

-The LIMA protocol uses a \textit{LIMA header} that is prepended to the ED's LoRaWAN message by the uplink entry LR.
-The encapsulated message is multi-hop forwarded ("tunneled") over the mesh network of LRs to the LG.
-The LIMA header is stripped out by the LG before sending the original message to the network server.
-The reverse happens in the downlink direction -- the header is attached at the LG, tunneled through to the downlink exit LR which strips out the header and sends the vanilla LoRaWAN message to the ED.
-The LIMA header uses a special sequence “111” reserved for proprietary messages in the LoRaWAN standard to distinguish LIMA-encapsulated messages from vanilla LoRaWAN messages.

-The core LIMA functionality is a mesh routing protocol that builds \textit{routing tables} to enable the forwarding mentioned above.
-The \textit{uplink routing table} at each LR contains the cost to reach each LG via each next hop LR, and is built using control packets called \textit{Routing Establishment Messages (REMs)} sent periodically by each LG.
-The \textit{downlink routing table} at each LR contains the cost to reach EDs, and is built by using uplink messages.
-Specifically, both uplink and downlink route entries are populated using \textit{reverse path forwarding}, a technique wherein the route to a destination is the reverse of a path taken by a packet from that destination to the node.
-Downlink routes to EDs do not use REMs and are only built if an ED uplink message hops through the LR.
-An LR maintains multiple routes (a primary, and a configured number of backups) to LGs.

-Uplink forwarding generally consists of following the least-cost route to an LG using the REM-built uplink routing tables.
-A separate technique is used, however, for the very first hop from the uplink entry LRs, namely the LRs that receive a raw LoRaWAN message.
-Since an ED cannot direct its message to a specific LR, multiple potential LRs may receive and forward it.
-To minimize this number and yet provide redundancy, a \textit{designated edge router} is distributively selected as the uplink entry LR for that ED.

-Uplink entry LRs also keep state and manage the timing regarding Class A EDs’ receive windows which occur at specific times after an uplink transmission.
-These LRs buffer downlink messages to the EDs for which they are uplink entry points, and deliver them to the EDs when it opens up.